Sydney lockout laws

 The Sydney lockout laws were introduced by the Government of New South Wales from February 2014 to January 2020 in the CBD and Oxford Street (and, until March 2021, for Kings Cross) with the objective of reducing alcohol-fuelled violence.
-The legislation required 1:30 a.m. lockouts and 3:00 a.m. last drinks at bars, pubs and clubs in the Sydney CBD entertainment precinct.
+The legislation required 1:30 a.m. lockouts (after which no new patrons could be admitted to a venue) and 3:00 a.m. last drinks at bars, pubs and clubs in the Sydney CBD entertainment precinct.
 The precinct, defined in regulations, was bounded by Kings Cross, Darlinghurst, Cockle Bay, The Rocks and Haymarket.

 While data showed that the lockout laws did help reduce alcohol-related violence, concerns were raised about the impact of the law on Sydney's night-time economy.

 In 2016, the law was subject to an independent review, conducted by Ian Callinan.
 In response, the NSW Government announced it would "maintain Sydney’s lockout laws and implement the key recommendations" which included relaxing the last drinks and lockout laws by half an hour for live entertainment venues in a two-year trial.

 In September 2019, a NSW Parliamentary committee recommended that the lockout laws should be removed by the end of the year, with the exception of Kings Cross, where restrictions will be retained.
 Medical professionals and representatives of emergency services workers opposed repeal.

 On 28 November 2019, the NSW Government announced that the lockout laws would be lifted in Sydney's CBD and Oxford Street from 14 January 2020.
-On 8 February 2021, the NSW government announced the lockout laws would be lifted from the remaining area Kings Cross from 8 March 2021.
+On 8 February 2021, the NSW government announced the lockout laws would be lifted from the remaining area, Kings Cross, from 8 March 2021.